lukaszKielar/conda-leaves/README.md

 ### Commands

-Basic usage of CLI is simple call of
+Basic usage of CLI is as simple as:

 ```bash
 conda-leaves